eralpkaraduman/card-quest/article/article.md

 2. Monorepo with shared components module
 This is the most popular approach, you put web app and react-native app projects into a monorepo.
 Develop shared react-native code in a module in monorepo.
 Render shared code in web project through react-native-web.
 Quite solid approach, hoWever the downside is that you need be aware that shared code are in a npm module, working on it effectively would require you to set up symlinks etc.

+There are many ways to set up monorepos, take a look at [monorepo.tools](https://monorepo.tools/) for tools and ideas.
+Here's how I did it;

   ```
   my-project/
   ├─ package.json         -> workspaces: {packages: ['./packages/*']}